Disclosing relevant information is a key element of accountability. As our disclosure policy dictates, we share the

 Transactions are often governed by binding confidentiality agreements.
 We are committed to seeking the necessary legal consents in order to minimize the number of exceptions to this type of disclosure and exceptions are generally limited to cases where there is a compelling reason for confidentiality.

-The following table contains transactions signed within the past 15 months.
+The following table contains transactions signed within the current year.

 Where we are considering support in the form of financing, political risk insurance, or equity to the sponsor of a project classified as Category A under our environmental and social review directive, we seek consent from clients to inform the public via our website that we are considering this support.
 We also provide information on signed Category A and B projects, including the environmental standards used to review those projects and the information reviewed.

 When we are considering support, we require that all project sponsors of Category A projects to: (i) publicly release available environmental impact information; and (ii) consent to informing the public via their websites that they are considering supporting a Category A project.

 The information disclosed above also includes transactions related to Category A and B projects.
 Categorization is a screening tool undertaken early on when we are first approached to support a project.
 Categorization is made on the basis of potential impacts, prior to the consideration of mitigation measures.
 Information requirements and the depth of EDC’s review are linked to the project categorization.
 The categories are: